Sanford, Florida: Early years as Sanford

+expenses.
+The Swedes would do the back-breaking work of establishing a new town and clearing the sub-tropical wilderness in advance of creating a citrus empire, arriving by steamboat in 1871.

+Incorporated in 1877 with a population of 100, Sanford absorbed Mellonville in 1883.
+In April of that year, President Chester A. Arthur arrived by steamer to vacation for a week at the Sanford House, a lakeside hotel built in 1875 and expanded in 1882.

+Meanwhile, Sanford was becoming a hub of rail transportation.
+The South Florida Railroad opened a narrow-gauge route from Sanford to Orlando in 1880, and eventually built a connection to the Port of Tampa by the end of 1883.
+The standard-gauge Jacksonville, Tampa and Key West Railroad opened a route from Sanford to Jacksonville in 1886, completing a rail link across the peninsula.
+The Orange Belt Railway, another narrow-gauge line, was established in 1885 and reached St. Petersburg in 1888.
+(All three of these railroads would become part of the Plant System in the 1890s, and the narrow-gauge lines were standardized.)
+Easy access to transportation soon made the area the largest shipper of oranges in the world.

 In 1887, the city suffered a devastating fire, followed the next year by a statewide epidemic of yellow fever.
 When the Great Freeze of 1894 and 1895 ruined the citrus industry, farmers diversified by growing vegetables as well.
 Celery was first planted in 1896, and because of this Sanford is nicknamed the "Celery City."

 On December 1, 1891, merchant William Clark and registered African American voters of Goldsboro incorporated as a town just to the southwest of Sanford.

 In 1878, Mrs. Henry Sanford created the first library for public use in Sanford.
 A room was provided with a few books and a paid librarian.
 The initial library failed.
 In 1889, Mrs. Thrasher and Mrs. A.M.
 Deforest attempted to revive the library project with the aid of the Wednesday Club, the president, Mrs. Brown encouraged the women to begin fundraising efforts.
 The effort's fundraising progress was slow and sporadic.
 A Subscription library was established in a storefront on First Street.
 Mrs. Duver was the librarian at this location.
 The library later moved to Magnolia Avenue next to the theatre at this location the library was run by volunteers.
 The library grew at this location, until it moved in 1914 to the Women's Club on Oak Avenue.
 An official Public Library was built and opened in 1924 on 5th Street.
 This library was supported by the City of Sanford.